 Firstly, Jeju is as different from Hawaii as apples from oranges!

 Despite the rumors, Jeju Island is NOTHING like the surfing hotspot of Hawaii.
-If you’re in search of palm trees, white sandy beaches, and pristine waters, then perhaps island hopping the Philippines is a better option for you!
+If you’re searching for palm trees, white sandy beaches, and pristine waters, then perhaps island hopping in the Philippines is a better option for you!

 Jeju will always hold a special place in my heart as it was my first stop before I started teaching English in Korea.